 As in the past, the G.B.
 Bietti Foundation, which has its registered office in Rome, Via Livenza no. 3, continues to play a fundamental role in the Italian research landscape, having collaborations with leading Italian, European and worldwide universities and institutes.

 The Foundation, in the person of President Prof. Mario Stirpe, played a key role in defining the problem of corneal transplantation, which, in 1993, was only carried out abroad with very high expenses by the National Health Service.
 In June 1993, thanks to a hearing in the Chamber ordered by the G.B.
 Bietti Foundation, its President urged the need for an immediate amendment of the law.
 This was carried out two months later, separating the regulations relating to the graft of corneal tissue from those governing organ transplants.

 A scientific and civil achievement that allowed the creation of the Eye Bank of Lazio at the Azienda Ospedaliera San Giovanni Addolorata, in partnership with the G.B.
 Bietti Foundation.

 The documented clinical-scientific activity of excellence and the recognized role in the national and international scientific community have led the Ministry of Health to recognize the G.B.
-Bietti Foundation, the only subject in Italy, as "Institute of Hospitalization and Care to Scientific Character" (IRCCS) for the discipline of “Ophthalmology“.
+Bietti Foundation, the only example in Italy, as a “Scientific Institute for Research, Hospitalization and Healthcare” (IRCCS) for the discipline of “Ophthalmology“.